judocode/laravel-starter/README.md

 ## Bonus

-Want to go even FURTHER the scaffold process?!?!
+Want to go even FURTHER with the scaffold process?!?!
 Setup [foreman](https://github.com/Indatus/foreman), add ourlearn/laravel-starter to the require-dev section, setup an app file to copy from that adds the laravel starter service provider, setup a database file that sets up your database to copy from, and finally setup a models.txt file to copy from (example above).
 Save that scaffold file somewhere convenient.

 Then, you can edit your bash file to include a new alias: